geomagpy/MARTAS/README.md

 By default only data sets with sampling periods faster than 1 Hz will be filtered.
 You can change this behavior you with input options.
 The filter method principally supports two run modes using option -j, **realtime** and **archive**, of which realtime is the default mode.
+For the application of the **realtime** mode a MagPy database is mandatory. **archive** requires an archive structure as obtained by the archive.py application.
 Both run modes require a configuration file.
-The configuration file is a json structure containing a filter dictionary with the following major sub items:
+The configuration file is a json structure containing a filter dictionary with the following sub items:

 | item           | description                                                                        |
 |----------------|------------------------------------------------------------------------------------|